altimmons/LangNotes/Python.md

     print func()
  ```

- In fact, if you’re calling methods on objects, you can even use a dispatch method to dynamically determine which function needs to be called during runtime.
+ In fact, if you're calling methods on objects, you can even use a dispatch method to dynamically determine which function needs to be called during runtime.

  ```py
  class Switcher(object):